Tehmina Durrani: My Feudal Lord (1991)

 Her most famous book, which was an overnight best seller and sensation in Pakistan as well as around the world.
 It is based on her life.
 Tehmina Durrani was born into one of Pakistan's most aristocratic families.
 Her parents married her to Anees Khan when she was seventeen and they had a daughter together.
-While married, she met Mutafa Khar, an eminent Pakistani politician, who along with Bhutto founded the PPP political party.
+While married, she met Mustafa Khar, an eminent Pakistani politician, who along with Bhutto founded the PPP political party.
 Tehmina and Khar got married after she divorced, but their honeymoon period turned bitter very quickly.
 The intense and grotesque abuse is described vividly in her book with gory details.
 She was brave enough to expose her then famous husband publicly in an extremely conservative Pakistani Muslim society.
 She paid a heavy price for it because she was shunned by society and her own parents disowned her.
 Her rebellious nature also cost her losing all financial support from her ex-husband, as well as the custody of her children.
 It did make her search for answers for the position of women within Islam and made her stand up for women's rights.

 As no publisher was willing to take the liability of such a controversial book, she initially printed it herself, and after it became a hot selling book, it was published by Vanguard books.
 My Feudal Lord has been translated into 40 languages and has received many awards.